-Please indicate in section 4 of the application form if you acquired citizenship of another country before January 1, 1947.
+Tell us in section 4 of the application form if you gained citizenship of another country before January 1, 1947.

 Canadian birth certificates

-Contact the vital statistics office in the province or territory where you were born to request a birth certificate.
+Contact the vital statistics office in the province or territory where you were born to ask for a birth certificate.

-Certain provinces have different documents that we also accept as proof of Canadian citizenship.
-They are:
+Certain provinces have different documents that we also accept as proof of Canadian citizenship, such as:

-Note: For Canadians born in the province of Quebec, only a birth certificate or a copy of an act of birth issued after January 1, 1994, by the Directeur de l'état civil of Quebec or a certificate of Canadian citizenship are accepted as proof of Canadian citizenship.
+- Quebec: a birth certificate or a copy of an act of birth issued after January 1, 1994, by the Directeur de l'état civil of Quebec

 - Date Modified: